Sunday, August 11, 2024

 2. Make sure to know about the dependencies between the work items.

 3. Use historical data (e.g. lead time distributions separated per reference item class) to forecast durations.
-(The closer you get to actually working on the elements the more important it is to use not any historical data, but data from the team (or other subpart of the organization) that will do the work.
+(The closer you get to actually working on the elements the more important it is, not to use any historical data, but data from the team (or other subpart of the organization) that will actually do the work.

 4. Apply confidence intervals (e.g. based on Liz Keogh’s aforementioned scale) to those forecasts.